Leonore Annenberg

 Leonore Cohn Annenberg (February 20, 1918 – March 12, 2009), also known as Lee Annenberg, was an American businesswoman, diplomat, and philanthropist.
-She was noted for serving as Chief of Protocol of the United States from 1981 to 1982.
-Annenberg was married to Walter Annenberg, who was an Ambassador to the United Kingdom and newspaper publisher.
-She also served as the chairman and president of the Annenberg Foundation from 2002 until 2009.
+She was Chief of Protocol of the United States from 1981 to 1982.
+Annenberg was married to Walter Annenberg, who was an ambassador to the United Kingdom and newspaper publisher.
+She was the chairman and president of the Annenberg Foundation from 2002 to 2009.

 Born in New York City and raised in Los Angeles, she graduated from Stanford University.
 After her first two marriages ended in divorce, she married noted businessman Walter Annenberg, who was appointed U.S. Ambassador to the United Kingdom in 1969 under President Richard Nixon.
 In her role as the ambassador's wife, Leonore directed a major renovation of the ambassador's official residence.
 The Annenbergs contributed to Ronald Reagan's 1980 presidential campaign and upon his inauguration, Leonore was named Chief of Protocol, placing her in charge of advising the president, vice president, and Secretary of State on matters relating to diplomatic protocol.

 The Annenbergs became major philanthropists, donating money to education facilities, charitable causes, and the arts.
-Leonore Annenberg served on many committees and boards as well.
+Leonore Annenberg was on many committees and boards as well.
 After her husband's death in 2002, she continued to donate money and succeeded him as chairman and president of the Annenberg Foundation.

 Early life and family

 Leonore Cohn was born into a Jewish family in New York City on February 20, 1918, to Maxwell and Clara Cohn.
 Nicknamed "Lee", her father operated a textile business.
 She was seven years old when her mother died.
 She and her younger sister were raised in Fremont Place, an upper-class neighborhood of Los Angeles, by her uncle Harry Cohn, the founder of Columbia Pictures.
 Leonore and her younger sister, Judith, attended the Page Boarding School for Girls in Pasadena.
 Harry Cohn's wife, Rose, raised the girls as Christian Scientists.

 Leonore Cohn graduated from Stanford University in 1940 with a bachelor's degree.
 After graduating, she married Beldon Katleman, whose family owned real estate and a national parking lot chain; they had a daughter, Diane, but the marriage ended in divorce after a few years.
 In 1946, she married Lewis Rosenstiel, the multimillionaire founder of the Schenley liquor distillery, and they had a daughter named Elizabeth; that marriage, too, ended in divorce.

-She and Walter Annenberg, then editor of The Philadelphia Inquirer, met in 1950 at a party in Florida and the two were married the following year.
+She and Walter Annenberg, then editor of The Philadelphia Inquirer, met in 1950 at a party in Florida and married the following year.

 Ambassador's wife

 Upon her husband's appointment as the United States Ambassador to the United Kingdom in 1969, Mrs. Annenberg ordered a renovation of the thirty-five room Winfield House, the ambassador's official London residence.
 The total cost of the project was about US$1 million and took six months to complete.
-While in London, Leonore founded the American Friends of Covent Garden, an organization designed to foster goodwill between the U.S. and Great Britain through musical expression.
+While in London, Leonore founded the American Friends of Covent Garden, an organization designed to foster goodwill between the U.S. and the U.K. through musical expression.